CynthiaMiriam/Data-Analyst-Portfolio/README.md

 Overview: Absence from work during normal working hours, resulting in temporary incapacity to execute regular working activities.

 Data Preprocessing: [Preprocessed data](https://github.com/CynthiaMiriam/Data-Analyst-Portfolio/blob/main/Absenteeism.ipynb)\
-Splitting the reasons for absence into multiple dummy variables, and then group them in the following way with no reason as the baseline:
+Splitting the reasons for absence into multiple dummy variables, and then group them in the following ways with no reason as the baseline:
 * Reason type 1: Various diseases
 * Reason type 2: Pregnacy and giving birth
 * Reason type 3: Poisoning